CandoCorp/Recyminer/README.md

 ### The idea

-+ Welcome to **Recyminer**!, the economically sustainable application that attempts to create a functional recycling ecosystem where waste (plastic, paper, clothes, technology or waste by itself) can have a second use life as raw materials or to refurbished products.
++ Welcome to **Recyminer**!, the economically sustainable application that attempts to create a functional recycling ecosystem where waste (plastic, paper, clothes, technology or waste by itself) can have a second use life as raw materials or refurbished products.

-+ Users can register through the app as _"miners"_, with that role they can recollect items that other users dispose.
-Users can submit a request with or without value for picking up an item, and miners can see on their maps the pool of available requests, what size and how much it pays.
++ Users can register through the app as "miners"; with that role, they can recollect items other users dispose of.
+Users can submit a request with or without value for picking up a thing, and miners can see on their maps the pool of available submissions, what size and how much it pays.

-+ For each user we generate a _"eco-profile"_ based on they scanned bills for groceries or other consumption goods.
-As they ingest the system with more _"consumption data"_ users receive more tokens which can be later change for discount coupons on the **Recyminer Store**.
++ We generate an _"eco-profile"_ for each user based on the scanned bills for groceries or other consumer goods.
+As they ingest the system with more _"consumption data,"_ users receive more tokens, which can later be changed for discount coupons on the **Recyminer Store**.

-+ With the _"consumption data"_ we generate a datamap of how much recyclable garbage gets generated, allowing _"miners"_ to have a tool for mining garbage for recyclable materials as: plastics, cardbox, cans, etc.
++ With the _"consumption data,"_ we generate a data map of how much recyclable garbage gets generated, allowing _"miners"_ to have a tool for mining garbage for recyclable materials such as plastics, cardboard, cans, etc.

 + Miners can choose between two maps, direct orders for pickup from customers or garbage disposal amounts for mining.
-If they want they can get to the ***Recyminer Store*** and sell they ***raw materials*** for sellers to buy.
-Sellers have they access to the store and can see the *raw materials* section, in which they can buy and restore items to be resold.
+If they want, they can get to the **Recyminer Store** and sell the **raw materials** for sellers to buy.
+Sellers can access the store and see the raw materials section, where they can purchase and restore items to be resold.

-+ The ***Recyminer Store*** aims to be a marketplace in which users can buy refurbished items from sellers, for this they can use they points for discounts.
-Sellers after they bought the products from "miners" they guarantee that the item works.
++ The ***Recyminer Store*** aims to be a marketplace where users can buy refurbished items from sellers; for this, they can use their points for discounts.
+After purchasing the products from _"miners,"_ Sellers guarantee that the thing works.

 ### App Profiles